-Land use designations for Rodeo are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
-The majority of Rodeo is planned for a mixture of residential and commercial land uses.
-North of the community, the existing Phillips 66 Refinery continues to be designated for industry.
-It is adjacent to agricultural and resource conservation areas that serve as a buffer and protect local open space.
-Rodeo includes a Mixed-Use designation along Parker Avenue and Pacific Avenue.
-The vision here is to support residential units over street-level businesses.
-Rodeo also includes a Mixed-Use designation in its downtown and along the waterfront.
-This is intended to facilitate the creation of a town center, encouraging the revitalization of downtown Rodeo by concentrating commercial and office uses and developing townhomes and multiple-family residential buildings.
-The Rodeo Waterfront/Downtown Specific Plan (1997) and Rodeo Redevelopment Area Planned Unit Development Zoning Code and Design Guidelines (2005) provide more detailed guidance for this area.
+Land use designations for Rodeo are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
+The majority of Rodeo is planned for a mixture of residential uses at various densities.
+North of the community, the Phillips 66 Refinery and nearby facilities continue to be designated for industrial use.
+They are adjacent to areas designated Agricultural Lands and Resource Conservation that serve as a buffer and protect local open space.
+Rodeo includes a Mixed-Use Community-Specific Density designation along Parker Avenue from Seventh Avenue to the waterfront and along Pacific Avenue.
+This is intended to facilitate creation of a town center, encouraging revitalization of downtown Rodeo by concentrating retail, entertainment, and service uses and developing townhomes, multiple-family residential buildings, and living units above street-level businesses.
+The marina is designated Commercial Recreation to promote revitalization there.
+The Rodeo Waterfront/ Downtown Specific Plan and Rodeo Redevelopment Area Planned Unit Development Zoning Code and Design Guidelines provide more detailed guidance for this area.